adaptingadapting/Holberton-SpeedrunAllChecksPercent/3Shell_basics/README.md

 task 9 in this one we use the -r flag of the rm command that removes directories and their contents recursively

 task 10 task 10 is unironically tricky

+task 11 is back to being simple, just ls and then the dirs in order